ipspace/netlab/docs/module/routing.md

 * **ipv6**: IPv6 prefix to match
 * **pool**: Name of the addressing pool to match
 * **prefix**: [A named prefix](named-prefixes) to match
 * **min**: Minimum prefix length.
-It could be specified as an integer or as a dictionary with **ipv4** and **ipv6** keys.
+It could be specified as an integer or a dictionary with **ipv4** and **ipv6** keys.
 * **max**: Maximum prefix length in the same format as the **min** parameters.

 Prefix filters are specified in the global- or node-level **routing.prefix** dictionary.
 The dictionary keys are filter names (prefix-list names), and the dictionary values are prefix filters (lists of prefix filter entries).

-The following example specifies a prefix filter that matches the loopback pool, a named prefix, and an IPv6 subnet:
+The following example specifies a prefix filter that matches the loopback pool, a named prefix, and an IPv6 prefix:

 ```
 module: [ routing ]